 While a relationship itself may not directly cause addiction, it can contribute to the development or exacerbation of addictive behaviors.
 A toxic or severely co-dependent relationship may create an environment for developing a substance use disorder.

-If a partner engages in substance abuse or addictive behaviors, the other person may be more likely to adopt similar behaviors to fit in or bond with their partner.
+If a partner engages in substance use or addictive behaviors, the other person may be more likely to adopt similar behaviors to fit in or bond with their partner.
 Some partners may use addiction as a means to escape from relationship issues, stress, or emotional pain.
 Just having a shared environment can increase the likelihood of developing an addiction.

 What is a Toxic Relationship?